-How to Get the Best Short Term Insurance
+How to Get the Best Short Term Health Insurance

 Short term health insurance is designed for people who are exempt from the mandate to buy regular insurance and are simply between coverage options.
 It is also intended for people who are looking for health insurance options outside of open enrollment.
 Although short term insurance can’t fend off a medical catastrophe, it can protect the insured from facing a financial disaster if tragedy strikes.